jonathanolson/slither/notes/patterns.md

   -
   - Fix up generation (we broke some things?)
   -
+  - Clean up all SORTS of code.
+See if FCA approach is widely better in all ways.
+  -
   - Testing...
     -
     - Make sure that pattern rules in lists are "minimal" (individually remove input features and they should ALL change the output features)